National League East: Champions by year

 † – Due to the 1981 Major League Baseball strike, the season was split.
 Montreal won the second half and defeated first-half champion Philadelphia (59–48) in the postseason.

 § – Due to the 1994–95 Major League Baseball strike starting August 12, no official winner was awarded.
 Montreal was leading at the strike.

 †† – Due to the COVID-19 pandemic, the season was shortened to 60 games.
 By virtue of the eight-team postseason format used for that season, division runner-up Miami (30–29, .508) also qualified for the playoffs.

 ††† – The Braves and Mets finished tied for first place with identical records.
 The Braves were declared division winners, due to having won the season series against the Mets, and the Mets received the wild card berth.

-Most Division titles

-Italics indicate teams no longer in the division.

-Note that because of the wild card postseason berth, the Miami Marlins have two World Series wins (1997, 2003) without ever winning the division.